-VOTE FOR the removal and OPPOSE the introduction, unless one of the following conditions applies
+VOTE FOR the cancellation of a class of shares and OPPOSE the introduction of a new class of shares, unless one of the following conditions applies:

 - a.
 The long-term survival of the company is threatened. - b.
-The proposal contravenes the long-term interests of the majority of the company's stakeholders.
+The proposal is contrary to the long-term interests of a majority of the stakeholders of the company.